oliverklee/ext-realty/Documentation/Tutorial/UpgradingFromVersion2To3/Index.rst

 #.
 Note: The image position setting has been removed.
 If you are using
    a customized HTML template, please remove the IMAGES\_POSITION\_* subparts.

 #.
+The image cleanup Scheduler task has been removed as it no longer needed
+   with the change to FAL.
+If you are using this Scheduler task, please delete it.

+#.
 Install the latest versions of the  *oelib* and  *static\_info\_tables*
    extensions.